 I love crime, mystery, suspense and psychological horror fiction, but I’ll read pretty much anything (including cereal packets and the junk mail inside magazines.)
-I love to discover new authors, but some of my favourites are Mo Hayder, Belinda Bauer, Stephen King, Mark Billingham, Harlan Coben, Peter James, Craig Robertson, Sarah Hilary and Eva Dolan.
+I love to discover new authors, but some of my favourites are Mo Hayder, Belinda Bauer, Stephen King, Mark Billingham, Harlan Coben, Craig Robertson, Sarah Hilary and Eva Dolan.
 Here are a few that I’ve been recommending to everyone…

 - Deep Down Dead by Steph Broadribb

 - The Evidence of Ghosts by A.K.
 Benedict

 - Into The Darkest Corner by Elizabeth Haynes